executablebooks/team-compass/docs/governance.md

 (governance:steerco)=
 ### Steering Council

-Have decision-making authority over the entire organization.
+Members have decision-making authority over the entire organization.
 Their primary duty is to set organizational policy and strategy, to steward all technical and IP assets of the organization, to make decisions when we are at an impasse, and to delegate decision-making power to others in the organization.

 #### Responsibilies